UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do I return my internet equipment when moving?

-Most providers let you return modems and routers by dropping them off at a local store or shipping them back using a prepaid label provided by the ISP.
-Always get a receipt for the return to prove you handed over the equipment, avoiding hefty unreturned equipment fees.
+Return modems and routers by dropping them off at a local store or shipping them back using a prepaid label provided by your ISP.
+Always get a receipt for the return to prove you handed over the equipment, effectively avoiding unreturned equipment fees.

-Standard utility services like water, gas, and electric rarely charge cancellation fees.
-However, contract-based services like cable, internet, or home security systems may charge an early termination fee if you cancel your service before your contract term expires.
+Standard utility services like water, gas, and electricity rarely charge cancellation fees.
+However, contract-based services like cable, internet, or home security systems frequently charge an early termination fee if you cancel your service before your contract term expires.

 About the Author